mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

-Got to [How to Grade in Learning Suite.md](/resources/How-to-Grade-in-Learning-Suite.md) to see how to get to the grader and begin grading.
+Go to [How to Grade in Learning Suite.md](/resources/How-to-Grade-in-Learning-Suite.md) to see how to get to the grader and begin grading.

+Note: "-3" means subtract three points.

 # Lab 2: